 The continuously increasing IoT connectivity brings along another hurdle in the design of future 6G networks, namely resilience.
-Resilience is the capacity of a system to absorb a disturbance and reorganise while undergoing change so as to still retain its essential function.
+Resilience is the capacity of a system to absorb a disturbance and reorganize while undergoing change so as to still retain its essential function.
+In other words, resilience captures a system's ability to maintain functionality facing errors, adapt to erroneous influences, and recover the functionality in a timely manner.
 As this should be achieved in an automated fashion without the need for human interaction \cite[Principle P16]{STERBENZ20101245}, autonomy is a central principle at the design stage.
 Resilience is a topic of interest throughout various areas of industry and academia (psychology \cite{doi:10.1177/0959354318783584}, industrial-ecological systems \cite{5936913}, communications \cite{sota7}, security \cite{6584933}).
-Generally, the overall concept of resilience includes different system characteristics, namely \emph{detection}, \emph{remediation}, and \emph{recovery} \cite{STERBENZ20101245}, as can be seen in the resilience controller in Fig.~\ref{overall_figure}.
-That is, resilience captures a system's ability to maintain functionality facing errors, automatically adapt to erroneous influences, and recover the functionality in a timely manner.
+Generally, the overall concept of resilience includes different system characteristics, i.e., \emph{detection}, \emph{remediation}, and \emph{recovery} \cite{STERBENZ20101245}. \\

 Especially in the context of high critical IoT nodes, the concept of resilience is of significant importance.
-Providing a robust communication system is equally vital that timely recovery from failures to an acceptable service level, in order to make such systems applicable for real-time safety-critical applications.
+Providing a robust communication system is equally vital that timely recovery from failures to an acceptable service level, in order to deploy such systems for real-time safety-critical applications.
 In this context, \textit{rate-splitting} comes into play as an efficient and robust communication scheme \cite{9445019,7513415}.
 Originating in the early 80's \cite{1056307}, and shown to achieve within one-bit of the interference channel capacity \cite{4675741}, rate-splitting mutliple access (RSMA) achieved significant attention in research, e.g., \cite{5910112,8846706,mao2022ratesplitting,8385499,6034007,7996346,6169200}.
-Conventionally, each user is assigned to a single message stream (\emph{private message}), however, under RSMA, a \emph{common message} is utilized for two reasons: $(1)$ Transmitting additional data, analog to the private message, and $(2)$ interference mitigation by common message decoding at other users to reduce the interference level when decoding their own private messages.
-Especially due to the enhanced opportunities for communication (multiple message streams, \emph{redundancy}) and different purposes of streams (private and common, \emph{diversity}), we identify RSMA as a promising resiliency enhancing paradigm.